 Rob was giving me ideas of where to get some interesting photos and told me about a part of Catania called the bordello.
 It's a small neighborhood where prostitution is still legal.
 Apparently, this is one of the last remaining legally sanctioned bordellos in Italy.
 The twist here though is that the prostitutes are all transvestites.
-I wasn't sure if I really wanted to check this area out as it all just sounded too creepy, but I did finally work up the gumption to go.
-What I found really surprised me.
+I decided to check this place out and what I found really surprised me.

 Catania was everything and more I had hoped for, now it was time to head for the hills.